-The program follows a practitioner-scholar model of professional training for psychologists and counselors, which emphasizes experiential learning.
+The program follows a practitioner-scholar model of professional training for psychologists, which emphasizes experiential learning.
 As a practitioner, the intern applies the knowledge gained from scholarly and scientific evidence to clinical practice.
 As a scholar, the intern is engaged in study of the science of psychology and mental health, and is encouraged to contribute to the profession through involvement in scholarly activities.
 In addition, the training staff provides a wide variety of clinical and supervision orientations used in training.

 While there is a basic “core” program of training, interns are encouraged to tailor-make their intern experience to meet their specific needs.
 Interns have the opportunity to customize their training in terms of the types of clients that they work with, the types of outreach programs and consultation projects they undertake, and the types of groups they run.